lamine2000/projectManagementBot/README.md

 Database Schema (database collections architechture):
 - guilds
 - users
 - projects
 - tasks

 Technologies used:
 - MongoDB
 - JDA-5.0.0-alpha.17 (JAVA Discord API)
+- Maven

 TODO:
 - [ ] Generate logs messages
+- [x] Implement ping command
-- [ ] Implement command to create a new project (and reverse)
+- [x] Implement command to create a new project (and reverse)
 - [ ] Implement command to create a new task (and reverse)
 - [ ] Implement command to assign a task to a user (and reverse)
 - [ ] Implement command to change the state of a task (and reverse)